 The Fundamental Importance of Good Drainage

 When it comes to Parlor palm plants, they do not appreciate waterlogged soil.
-Waterlogged plants resulting from inadequate drainage can result in various diseases and root rot which can ultimately cause the end of your plant.
+Waterlogged plants resulting from inadequate drainage can result in various diseases and root rot, which can ultimately cause the end of your plant.
 Your pot and soil need to have good drainage to prevent this from happening.

-What Type of Water Is Best for Parlor Palms?
+What Type of Water Is Best?

 Parlor palm plants hail from the tropical rainforests of Guatemala and southern Mexico.
 Due to this, their roots prefer warmer water.
-Therefore, it would be best to water your Parlor plants with lukewarm water as the cold water would shock the roots and ultimately cause adverse reactions in your plant.
+Therefore, it would be best to water your Parlor plants with lukewarm water as the cold water can shock the roots and ultimately cause adverse reactions in your plant.

 The Best Watering Techniques